Fairfax Injury Lawyer Brien Roche Addresses Sovereign Immunity

 WMATA

-The WMATA Compact is codified in Virginia Code § 33.2-3100 and sections 80 and 81 set forth the details.
+The WMATA Compact is codified in Va.
+Code § 33.2-3100 and sections 80 and 81 set forth the details.
 There is no notice requirement.
 You cannot sue the individual employee.
 The claim is against the entity.
 WMATA almost always removes to federal court, therefore there is some logic in starting there.

 See Hendricks v.
 WMATA, 2024 WL 327043 dealing with an immunity defense which was denied by the court.